How to Heal Vagus Nerve Toxicity with Essential Oils

 How to Detoxify the Vagus Nerve

-Lymph The lymphatic system needs to be functioning optimally in order for toxins to be removed from the neck and the brain.
-If you think of the body like a hydraulics system where congested tissue downstream prevents optimal flow upstream, congested lymphatic vessels in the neck will impede drainage of toxins from the brain.
-To enhance lymphatic flow and drainage, generously apply Lymph™ around the sides of the neck to relieve congestion, improve drainage and reduce brain inflammation.
+Lymph™The lymphatic system needs to be functioning optimally for toxins to be removed from the neck and the brain.
+If you think of the body like a hydraulic system where congested tissue downstream prevents optimal flow upstream, congested lymphatic vessels in the neck will impede the drainage of toxins from the brain.
+To enhance lymphatic flow and drainage, generously apply Lymph™ around the sides of the neck to relieve congestion, improve drainage, and reduce brain inflammation.

-Kidney Support™ The kidneys bind toxins to acids and excrete them in the urine.
+Kidney Support™—The kidneys bind toxins to acids and excrete them in the urine.
 High levels of toxins and metals can overwhelm the kidneys, impeding their ability to effectively filter toxins.
 They control the volume, composition and pressure of fluids in all the cells and water is symbolic of the unconscious, our emotion and of that which we do not understand and that which we fear.
 Applying Kidney Support™ over the kidneys on the back of the body can help support the gentle release of toxins.

 Ready to get started?
 Click the links below to order today: